inasafe/inasafe-doc/docs/source/user-docs/writing_documentation.rst

 and the Sphinx documentation builder.

 The best way to learn how to write .rst is to look at the source of existing documentation - the markup syntax is very simple.
 There are a number of useful tags that you can use to make your documentation clear and visually interesting, the more commonly used in this document are listed below.
-For a more detailed list, please visit the `Sphinx Inline Markup page <http://sphinx.pocoo.org/markup/inline.html>`_
+For a more detailed list, please visit the
+`Sphinx Inline Markup page <http://sphinx.pocoo.org/markup/inline.html>`_

 A complete list of supported .rst markup is also available `here <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#block-quotes>`_.

+Following are a few tips for documentation writers:

+1. There is a 'Community Edition" of
+   `PyCharm <http://www.jetbrains.com/pycharm/>`_ available.
+Consider using this for writing documentation.
-Try to not write more than 80 Characters in one line.
-That makes the Documentation much easier to maintain.
+#.
+Try to not write more than **80 Characters in one line**.
+That makes the
+   Documentation much easier to maintain.
+#.
 Try to give an anchor to reference to for at least every new Heading (Page).
    If it is useful and important you might also want to put anchors on SubHeadings.
+#.
+Try to avoid duplicate target names (anchors).
+Always use unique
+   identifiers.
+If you are not sure - the longer the name the unlikely it is already used.
+#.
+Try to use underscores (_) in filenames and links (anchors) as a separator.
+#.
+Try to use dashes (-) in directory names as a separator.
+#.
+Try to avoid using tables wherever possible.
+Only use tables if there is.
+   really no other way to display the documentation.
+#.
+If you have to use tables try to avoid using TABS in favour of SPACES.
+   TABS only confuse the Computer while building documentation and leads to unnecessary errors.

 .. _common_tags: